QiliangCui/bm-infra/README.md

    - CODE_HASH: the [vllm](https://github.com/vllm-project/vllm) code hash you want to run. use "" to indicate latest.
    - JOB_REFERENCE: A string that you can use later to find the job in database.
    - RUN_TYPE: default is "MANUAL".
 No need to set this usually.
-   - REPO: which backend framework to use, default is using vLLM ("DEFAULT") but can also be "TPU_COMMONS"
+   - REPO: which backend framework to use, default is using vLLM ("DEFAULT") but can also be "TPU_INFERENCE"
-   - TPU_COMMONS_TPU_BACKEND_TYPE: whhich TPU Commons TPU_BACKEND_TYPE to use -- can be "torchax" (default) or "jax"
+   - TPU_INFERENCE_TPU_BACKEND_TYPE: whhich TPU Inference TPU_BACKEND_TYPE to use -- can be "torchax" (default) or "jax"

 Example: